p-matt/occ-bananas/README.md

 ## General approach:
 - Collect data (Kaggle)
-    - The dataset I use is made of 2000x bananas + 2000x augmented bananas with also a dataset of 4000x randoms images since it's needed to classify bananas and others things
+    - The dataset I use is made of 2000x bananas + 4000x randoms images since it's needed to classify bananas and others things

 - Pre-processing (OpenCV, Keras)